encoremed-io/emward-roster/README.md

 **Key features:**

--   **Full Schedule Generation**: Based on nurse profiles, preferences, and training shifts.
+-   **Full Schedule Generation**: Based on nurse profiles, preferences, training shifts and previous schedule.
--   **Summary Dashboard**: Shows total preferences met and any soft constraint violations.
+-   **Summary Dashboard**: Shows total preferences met and any soft constraint violations and metrics.
--   **Interactive Edit Mode**: Assign MC/EL shifts manually and then regenerate the roster.
+-   **Interactive Edit Mode**: Assign MC/EL manually and then regenerate the roster.

 ---